 Your nose is the most defining feature of your face and one of the first things people notice about you.
 The nose can be improved by increasing or decreasing the overall size, removing an unwanted hump, changing the shape of the tip, narrowing the bridge, narrowing the width of the nostrils, or changing the angle between the nose and upper lip.
 Rhinoplasty can improve the balance between the nose and the rest of the face.

 Over a lifetime of sun exposure, the skin of the nose can show signs of significant aging, such as uneven texture and age spots, large pores, roughness, and an overall decrease in elasticity.
 A medical grade sunblock is key in preventing such damage, while an individualized medical skincare regimen can improve the appearance of skin on the nose.

 Rhinoplasty can be performed via an open approach or via a closed approach.
 The two approaches differ in the location of the incisions.
-The open approach involves an incision across the columella of the nose, the strip of skin that separates the nostrils.
+The open approach involves an incision across the columella of the nose–the strip of skin that separates the nostrils.
 The advantage of this approach is that it allows complete visualization of all of the bony and cartilaginous structures of the nose.

 The closed approach involves several incisions that are concealed within the nose.
 This approach is useful for minor adjustments to nasal structure.
-The disadvantage to this approach is that Dr. Athré’s ability to visualize the entire surgical area is drastically reduced.
-The choice between the type of approach is based on the complexity of the repair and enhancement required.
+The disadvantage of this approach is that Dr. Athré’s ability to visualize the entire surgical area is drastically reduced.
+The choice between the type of approach is based on the complexity of the repair and the enhancement required.

 If you have had nasal surgery before and you are not happy with the results, read on to learn how Dr. Raghu Athré can help you achieve a satisfying outcome through revision rhinoplasty (nose surgery) at his Houston area practice.